 Mask, Fins, and Snorkel

 Sometimes, surf just might not cooperate.
-A good dive or underwater exploring is always a nice alternative so it won’t be bad to pack a few diving gears, too.
+A good dive or underwater exploring is always a nice alternative so it won’t be bad to pack a few diving gear, too.

-Never leave home without the essential documents you will need to board a plane o cross a border with.
+Never leave home without the essential documents you will need to board a plane o cross a border.
 Suppose you are traveling to another country, research important details like required vaccinations and stuff.
 And, do not forget to make photocopies of these documents.